-Their data centres are like Fort Knox; no-one can enter, and no-one can plug a USB drive into any server.
+Their data centres are like Fort Knox; no-one can enter, and no-one can plug a USB drive into any server (see the videos below).
 They have very tight physical and logical security.
 Far more security than you would ever find in a normal office environment, which is where many of our legacy competitors install their software.

 Q: How is your data security tested?